-The lives of addicts often reel out of control.
+The lives of addicts often reel out of control, especially for those who have not started down the path to personal recovery.
 Many feel ashamed and powerless over their addiction and many things in their lives.
 To counter their anxiety and attempt to gain some semblance of control in their lives, they try to exert “external” control over others and important aspects of their lives.

 “If a person feels that they have lost control of themselves and their substance use, they often shift their sphere of control to other areas of their life.
 Feeling out of control increases the anxiety, and becoming a “control freak” is one way an addict may attempt to reduce this anxiety.
 Exerting outward control may also be an attempt to manage other uncomfortable emotions, such as depression, low self-esteem or feelings of powerlessness.”

 Yet, if addiction leads to the need to control, can it also be said that excessively controlling behavior can lead to addiction?
 An intriguing question, to be sure, given the toxic energy and anxiety created by such compulsive behavior.

 Lisa, a recovering alcoholic, isn’t sure which came first for her.
 She explains it this way in her introspective article, The Link Between Addiction and the Need for Control, that appears in Stop Frying Your Brain:

 “Looking back on my sobriety so far, those early days were cruel and painful.
 I didn’t know what I was doing, and I hated it.
 I was out of control, and I hated it.
 For a control freak like me, that was hard to handle!
 I wonder what came first, Control Freak Personality/Type A or Addiction?….I do know that the more I abused alcohol, the more out of control I felt I was, therefore more anxious, therefore I drank more.”